-3×3 is excited to announce that our newest additions’, Kate Fisher and Jakob Winkler, entry to the Van Alen’s Flash Competition for Delancey, Grand & Essex streets received an honorable mention!
-They participated in the competition with Michaela Kramer from Tythe Design and Kristopher Steele, a MCP Candidate.
-The entry advocated a multi-part approach with a plan that includes green space, elevated walkways for both cyclists and pedestrians, exhibition spaces, and a corridor connecting bike and foot traffic to Sara D. Roosevelt Park.
+We are excited to announce that our entry to Van Alen’s Flash Competition for Delancey, Grand & Essex streets received an honorable mention!
+We participated in the competition with Michaela Kramer from Tythe Design and Kristopher Steele, a MCP MIT Candidate.
+Our proposal advocates a multi-part approach including new green and public spaces, elevated walkways for both cyclists and pedestrians, a bus rapid transit system, and a corridor connecting bike and foot traffic to Sara D. Roosevelt Park.

 First, previous parking on Delancey Street will be converted to become elevated pedestrian sidewalks on both sides.
 Second, BRT pedestrian platforms are built to provide opportunities for public interaction, pre-purchasing of tickets, and exhibitions on the history of the neighborhood, particularly as it connects to recent redevelopments.
 Third, the center of Delancey Street would be treated with landscape features and a bike path that extends from Williamsburg Bridge that transform the street into a green corridor, reflecting the geography of the historic Sara D. Roosevelt Park and connecting bicyclists and pedestrians to other pedestrian throughways.
 The corridor would connect to Sara D. Roosevelt Park at Forsyth and Delancey, creating a unique landmark in the area.